NativeScript/docs-v7/docs/ui/theme.md

 ### Buttons

-The theme styles for NativeScript's buttons are applied via their element selector `Button`.
-In the common case, no additional CSS classes are needed but for custom scenarios, the theme provides [BEM classes](#bem-classes).
-The NativeScript theme includes a handful of class names to change the look and feel of buttons in your applications.
+The main theme styles for NativeScript's buttons are applied via their element selector `Button`.
+The NativeScript theme also includes a handful of class names to change the look and feel of buttons in your applications.

 * `-primary`: A class name that applies the primary color pattern of the theme to the button.